ncoghlan/misc/notes/python3/questions_and_answers.rst

 Alex Gaynor also pointed out `some interesting research (PDF)
 <http://researcher.watson.ibm.com/researcher/files/jp-ODAIRA/PPoPP2014_RubyGILHTM.pdf>`__
-into replacing Ruby's Giant VM Lock (the equivalent to CPython's GIL in the Matz Ruby Interpreter) with appropriate use of Hardware Transactional Memory.
+into replacing Ruby's Giant VM Lock (the equivalent to CPython's GIL in the Matz Ruby Interpreter) with appropriate use of Hardware Transactional Memory, which may also prove relevant to CPython as HTM capable hardware becomes more common.

 As far as a free-threaded CPython implementation goes, that seems unlikely in the absence of a corporate sponsor willing to pay for the development and